Photo on top: The current abandoned Williamsburg Trolley Terminal space

 LOWLINE COMMUNITY ENGAGEMENT – Executive Summary, PDF, 70 pages, 18 MB

-Photos: Top photo from Wikipedia article, all others by Egon Zippel
+Photos: Top photo: https://commons.wikimedia.org/wiki/File:LowLine_Existing.png – no changes were made — all others by Egon Zippel